wilsonzlin/edgesearch/demo/README.md

 Fast search for over 5000 jobs fetched from careers.microsoft.com, with advanced querying syntax such as per-field and exclusive search.

+Client is built using Handlebars and vanilla JS.

 ## Wikipedia

 <table>